 When we arrived at Biertan, it was siesta time.
 The church closes for one hour from 13:00 to 14:00.
 This gave us plenty of time to walk around the quaint village with its colourful houses and flowing streams.
 When the time was right, we were among the first visitors to climb the covered staircase towards the spectacular church.

 The fortified church of Biertan is a wonderful site.
 It houses a famous door which is considered a marvel of engineering for good reason.
 The door features a super smart lock with 15 bolts that can be simultaneously activated by a single key.

-Another interesting story related to Biertan is the one referring to the Prison Tower of the construction.
+Another fascinating story about Biertan is the one referring to the fortified church’s Prison Tower.
 Married couples who wished to divorce were locked inside this tower for weeks.
 During this time, they were forced to share a super tiny space.
 If they still wanted to divorce after this, the bishop allowed them to do so.
 However, only one couple in the course of centuries decided to actually end the marriage after their imprisonment of sorts.